Germany–Yemen relations: Economic relations

 There is a double taxation agreement between the two countries for the aviation sector (2007) and an investment protection agreement (2008).
-However, due to the difficult situation in the country, there has been little investment by German companies.
+However, due to the difficult situation in Yemen, there has been little investment by German companies.

 Development cooperation

 Germany has been providing development aid in Yemen since the 1960s.
 In 1983, the German Society for International Cooperation opened an office in Sanaa.
 Yemen-Kinderhilfe Aichach e.
 V. was founded in 2003.
 German development aid focuses on education and water supply.
 In 2021, the German government allocated 200 million euros to combat the humanitarian crisis and hunger in the country.

 Cultural relations

 The German Archaeological Institute has been involved in the preservation of Yemen's cultural heritage and some Yemenis have studied in Germany.
 German culture and research has a good reputation in Yemen, however, cultural exchange is hampered by the poor security situation in Yemen.

 The German-Yemeni Society has promoted cultural contact between the two societies since 1970.